holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

-If you see something like that, you've successfully downloaded the `nodeJS` dependencies for the UI and for building our apps.
+If you see something like that, you've successfully downloaded the NPM dependencies for the UI and for building your app.

-Next up, we are going to start creating foundationalbuilding blocks of any Holochain app: it's DNA.
+Next up, you're going to start creating the foundational building block of any Holochain app: its DNA.

 !!! dig-deeper Scaffolding subcommands

-To get an overview of the subcommands that hc scaffold makes available to us, let's enter:
+To get an overview of the subcommands that `hc scaffold`` makes available to you, type:

 ```shellsession
 hc scaffold --help
 ```

-We should see something like:
+You should see something like:

 ::: output-block
 ```text